 In contrast, Bitcoin was deployed just once, and cannot be changed (at least, not easily).
 And the code is open and has been pored over by normal users, bounty hunters, cryptographers, butt-hurt software engineers, and other experts over the last 11 years and it’s almost certain that there is no backdoor.A backdoor could be built in the future, but it will be very hard, and very visible.
 An NFT, on the other hand is a single token created by one among many NFT-platforms, on top of one among many meta-platforms like Ethereum.
 To put that in context, there are around 10,000 NFT-platforms on just Ethereum right now.
 If we leave Ethereum, we get other blockchain platforms, which are ostensibly decentralized across the world – and NFT-platforms are being built on them.
 NBA TopShot NFT-platform is on the Flow blockchain meta-platform.
 I have no idea how Flow works.

 To give a concrete example, let’s take the NFT that captured the popular media’s limited imagination.
 Beeple’s $69 million “EVERYDAYS: THE FIRST 5000 DAYS”.
-The painting itself is 300+ MB, and like most NFT’s is not actually stored on the blockchain, but somewhere else on the internet.
+The painting itself is 300+ MB, and like most NFT’s is not actually stored on any blockchain per se, but somewhere else on the internet (I presume that the difference between storing something on a blockchain vs. storing something on some server on the Internet is obvious).
 It’s not that easy to find, but I will save you the trouble by pointing to a link the works (for now).
 Clicking on that link in the browser will slow your browser down as it has to download 300+ MB of data for a single image.
 The digital fingerprint of this image is: 6314b55cc6ff34f67a18e1ccc977234b803f7a5497b94f1f994ac9d1b896a017 (SHA256 hash of the actual image file).
 This fingerprint was affixed to token #40913 that was minted by a smart contract that lives on the Ethereum blockchain at the address: 0x2a46f2ffd99e19a89476e2f62270e0a35bbf0756.
 This smart contract is actually called “MakersTokenV2” (no, I am not making this up).
 Token #40913 was transferred to an Ethereum wallet at the address: 0xc6b0562605D35eE710138402B878ffe6F2E23807, who apparently paid the equivalent money in Ether to Beeple through Christie’s, the auction house.
 This transaction itself cannot be traced on the Ethereum blockchain.
 That’s kind of ironic – because we really don’t know for sure if the money was truly transferred or not.
 Assuming the transaction happened, the buyer now owns the right to transfer token #40913 on smart contract 0x2a46f2ffd99e19a89476e2f62270e0a35bbf0756 on Ethereum to someone else.
 I guess that ~10 people might have inspected the code that is deployed at 0x2a46f2ffd99e19a89476e2f62270e0a35bbf0756.

 There is this other idea that poor artists, ripped-off musicians, multi-billion dollar sports-organizations like the NBA could associate their content with an NFT platform and get better remunerated for it.
 Each piece of content goes on a specific token from a specific NFT-platform, and committed fans will buy them.
 What I fail to see is how an NFT-platform is different than a private art-gallery or a record label, or a pay-per-view sports channel.
 They can all channel money to the artist, and they can enforce copy-paste protection through law.
 If a piece of art is fingerprinted and attached to another token on a competing NFT-platform, and this token is then sold – what happens?
 The artist or the NFT-platform representing the artist will sue the other platform or buyer.
 Or some such.